A functional model for pure $\Gamma$-contractions: A SET OF UNITARY INVARIANTS FOR PURE -CONTRACTIONS

-\textbf{Acknowledgement.} The first author was supported in part by a grant from UGC via DSA-SAP and UKIERI funded by the British Council and the second author was supported by Research Fellowship of Council of Science and Industrial Research, India and UKIERI.
+\textbf{Acknowledgements.} The first author was supported by the Department of Science and Technology, India through the project numbered SR/S4/MS:766/12, University Grants Commission, India via DSA-SAP and UKIERI. and the second author was supported by Research Fellowship of Council of Science and Industrial Research, India and UKIERI.